 Commercial fleet management has an enormous responsibility to increase the safety and efficiency of drivers to avoid serious incidents.
 A distracted driver can put a business’ reputation on the line and cost them billions in insurance and legal costs.

-8. More Fleet Data and Analytics
+9. Increased Accessibility of Fleet Data and Analytics

 Along with monitoring driver performance and providing route optimization, commercial fleet management software offers data and analytics on lane departures and whether a seatbelt is used; it also gives predictive maintenance analysis on areas of fleet vehicles that need attention.

 10. Increased Use of Application Programming Interfaces (APIs) to Integrate Disparate Software Platforms